Post Yourself at the Researcher Revolving Door: Advice for Technology Transfer

 - Newly transitioned faculty who are not well versed about IP may pursue research and commercialization activities at the new institution without considering what is/isn’t appropriate.

-- It could lead to unpleasant legal battles, such as the case in California I talked about this past summer and that prompted the TT Tactics article.
+- It could lead to unpleasant legal battles, such as the case in California I discussed here and that prompted the TT Tactics article.

 There was a lot of great advice in the TT Tactics article.
 Here’s my take on a few key recommendations.